Rittika Sen

 Rittika Sen is an Indian actress who appears in Bengali and Tamil films.
 She was featured in the Calcutta Times list of Most Desirable Women 2015.

 Career

 Rittika Sen kicked off the journey in the showbiz industry in 2012 with the movie 100% Love.
-In the movie, she appeared as a child actress with Jeet and Koel Mallick.
-In the same year, Rittika appeared in the movie Challenge 2 with Dev and Pooja Bose.
+In the same year, Rittika appeared in the movie Challenge 2.
 She starred in the mainstream role in the movie Borbaad directed by Raj Chakraborty in 2014.
-In the same year, Rittika acted in the movie Masoom.